World reaches highest daily average of deaths by Covid in 4 months | World

 - Colombia: 192

-The 10 countries with the highest averages of new confirmed cases in the last 7 days were:
+The 10 countries with the highest averages of new confirmed cases in the last 7 days are:

 - United States: 731 thousand